kennych418/FPGA_AudioVisualizer/README.md

 ## Future Improvements
 ### FPGA with flash memory

+### 32 point FFT or higher instead of 16
+When I first started designing the project, I didn't realize that the real portion of the DFT is symmetric.
+As a result, the resolution of my visualizer is lower than expected.
+With a 32 point FFT or above, you can have a finer resolution for better visualization.
+However, this will require a lot more resources from the FPGA.
+With the current implementation of the FFT_Processor, a 32 point FFT will not fit on the DE10 Lite FPGA.
+However, you can adjust the FFT_Processor to use only one butterflyunit and store all the results in registers.
+This is explained in greater detail in [George Slade's article](http://web.mit.edu/6.111/www/f2017/handouts/FFTtutorial121102.pdf?fbclid=IwAR1bvgwIdH4KpCR6y5HdHb4cVpvUhySQTUzOMBI4a99tWIJc6waVf-O8PHQ).

 ### Microphone options with ADC
 Further into the project's development, I discovered that the FPGA has an on-die ADC.
 This would allow the FPGA to interface with analog or PCM microphones, eliminating the need for a complicated mic_translator module.
 Additionally, this opens up a wide range of new micrphones that could be used, such as an [electret](https://www.adafruit.com/product/1063) or standard karaoke microphone.